 F-100-40 Review.
-The Administrative Services Manager is to collect receipts from District Employees and reconcile them to credit card transactions on a timely basis.
-General Manager shall review District employee credit card purchases and determine the adequacy of receipts.
+The Administrative/Financial Specialist is to provide monthly statements to each Named Cardholder, collect receipts from each Named Cardholder and reconcile them to credit card transactions on a timely basis.
+The Administrative Services Manager shall review credit card purchases and determine the adequacy of receipts.
+The General Manager shall be provided credit card statements, receipts, and summary report for final review.